bennyrubin/bennyrubin.github.io/aboutme.md

 ### Travel
 - I enjoy backpacking and exploring new cities
-- My favorite places I have hiked are Yosemite, Zion, and the Swiss Alps
+- My favorite places I have hiked are Yosemite, New Zealand, and the Swiss Alps

 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1TK3uk4m97Zq-C4Kbw7NVGUfRijBB0QA&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>

+I am currently on a big post graduation trip!
+Follow along [here](https://benny-travels.notion.site/Benny-Travels-162591e6a0b4806ca960e5a8871cf3b3).

 ### Cooking
 - I love to cook vegetarian food and try new recipes!
 Lately I have been experimenting with a lot of Indian cuisine